nextguys/lively-next-relaunch/explanation/morphic.md

 <!-- __lv_expr__:{part}:lively.morphic:{WrappedDie}:nextguys--lively-next-relaunch/explanation/examples.cp.js:part(WrappedDie) -->

+> 💡 **Tip**
+> It is important to let the difference between `component` and `part` sink in.
+> While `component` is used to **define** a reusable component (similar to components in other state-of-the-art web frameworks), `part` is used to **instantiate** such a component.

 Now, we can go ahead and create other components that now in turn re-use this component as a part of their own definition.
 This also happens with the help of the `part()` function.
-Let's for instance define a component that resembles a poker table:
+Let's define a component that resembles a poker table:

 ```javascript
 const PokerTable = component({